-- 240v: Most household appliances, such as refrigerators and TVs, need 240v of electricity.
+- 120v: Most household appliances, such as refrigerators and TVs, need 120v of electricity.
 While you won’t have every appliance in your campervan, you’ll need some.

 - 12v: Another voltage measurement that’s vital in your campervan.
 Many smaller appliances, such as a coffee machine, require a 12v battery.

-- Watts & Amps: The units that measure the power of an appliance.
+- Watts: The units that measure the power of an appliance.
 You can calculate watts by multiplying volts x amps.
 (W = V x A).